apache/incubator-devlake/backend/python/README.md

 # Debugging Python plugins
-You need to have a PyCharm debugger installed to debug the Python code.
-This capability is controlled by the environment variable `ENABLE_PYTHON_DEBUGGER` which defaults to `false`.
-Set to `true` to enable it.
+You need to have a Python remote-debugger installed to debug the Python code.
+This capability is controlled by the environment variable `USE_PYTHON_DEBUGGER` which is empty by default.
+The allowed debuggers as of now are:

+- pycharm

 You will further have to set the environment variables `PYTHON_DEBUG_HOST` (The hostname/IP on which your debugger is running relative to the environment in which the plugin is running) and `PYTHON_DEBUG_PORT` (The corresponding debugger port).
 The variables should be set in the Go integration tests written in `backend/test/integration/remote` or Docker container/server env configuration.
 Once done, set breakpoints in the Python plugin code in your IDE, turn on the debugger in it, and those breakpoints should get hit.